 October 5 - The Fannie Lou Hamer Centennial and Black Women's Organizing Traditions

 Out of the shadows of the John F. Kennedy centennial, join the Fannie Lou Hammer Centennial (1917-2017).
 Mrs. Fannie Lou Hamer set the pace for the Mississippi Freedom Movement in the 1960s, knocking down Jim Crow barriers, protesting the Vietnam War, and fighting American poverty.
 In South Carolina, Septima Clark pioneered the Grassroots organizing tradition with the Citizenship Schools, while in the Jim Crow North the Black Women’s United Front established African Free Schools and insisted on women’s rights of self-defense against white terror.

-Guests include Katherine Charron, Ashley Farmer, and Charles Payne.
+Guests include Katherine Charron, Ashley Farmer, Charles Payne, and Gloria Richardson.

 November 2 - The Black Freedom Struggle and the Strange Career of Jim Crow New York

 The Black freedom struggle against Jim Crow New York is one of the most protracted yet criminally neglected movements for human rights in the USA.